 This book is a guide for clinicians seeking to use metabolic approaches in the care of hospitalized patients.
-Since a nutritional component exists for practically any disease process managed, it is important to properly address the macro and micronutrients that can help facilitate a favourable clinical outcome.
+Since a nutritional component exists for practically any disease process managed, it is important to properly address the macro- and micronutrient issues that can help facilitate a favourable clinical outcome.

 Metabolic medicine is a newly recognized speciality that applies proven nutritional approaches to support hospitalized patients within existing standards of care.
 Optimizing Metabolic Status for the Hospitalized Patient: The Role of Macro- and Micronutrition on Disease Management addresses the gap of nutrition knowledge among physicians who generally care for patients without addressing the nutritional and metabolic perspective.

-· Demonstrates the state-of-the-art guidelines for practicing metabolic medicine in the hospital setting.
+- State-of-the-art guidelines for practicing metabolic medicine in the hospital setting

-· Provides a “hands on” guide for day-to-day metabolic management of hospitalized patients.
+- “Hands on” guide for day-to-day metabolic management of hospitalized patients

-· Provides personal insights from one of the field’s leading practitioners, drawing upon decades of experience.
+- Personal insights from one of the field’s leading practitioners, drawing upon decades of experience

-Written by Dr Michael M. Rothkopf, Founder and Director of the Metabolic Medicine Center at Morristown Medical Center and the current Metabolic Medicine Consultant for the Heart Transplant, Lung Transplant, Cardiac Surgery and Wound Care Programs at RWJBH/Newark Beth Israel Medical Center.
+This book is written by Dr Michael M. Rothkopf, Clinical Professor of Medicine at Rutgers/New Jersey Medical School.
+Dr Rothkopf founded the Metabolic Medicine Center at Morristown Medical Center and is the current Metabolic Medicine Consultant for the Heart Transplant, Lung Transplant, Cardiac Surgery and Wound Care Programs at RWJBH/Newark Beth Israel Medical Center.

 Table of Contents